← All Articles

 For the technically curious:

-- Per-device keys β Your device generates a unique AES-256 encryption key, stored in the device's secure storage and used by Curl Budget to encrypt notifications.
+Your device generates a unique AES-256 encryption key, stored in secure storage and shared with our server.

-- AES-256-GCM β Each notification is encrypted with a unique initialization vector and authenticated with a GCM tag, so content can't be read or tampered with in transit.
+Each notification uses a unique initialization vector and GCM authentication tag.
+Content can't be read or tampered with in transit.

 Why We Did This